cisagov/get.gov/pages/domains/domains_moving.md

 ### Let us know when you move to .gov

-If you announce your transition on social media, tag us at [\@cisagov](https://twitter.com/cisagov){.usa-link--external} on Twitter.
+If you announce your transition on social media, tag us.
+We’re CISA on Facebook and @cisagov on LinkedIn, Instagram, and X (formerly Twitter).
 We’d love to help you get the word out!

 ## Find out if you’re eligible for financial assistance